Serious or life threatening illness or injury:

-- Whether medically qualified (RN – MD) personnel are present and attending
+- Whether medically qualified personnel (RN or MD) are present and attending

 The Protective Services Communications Officer is prepared to initiate the appropriate emergency response.
-Personnel from the Protective Services Department will be dispatched to every report of illness or injury on campus.
-Response Officer – EMTs are on-duty Monday through Friday during normal business hours.
+Personnel from Protective Services will be dispatched to every report of illness or injury on campus.
+Response Officer – EMTs are on-duty Monday through Friday, during normal business hours.
 A rapid response is facilitated since the Protective Services Officer is already on campus and is equipped with radio communications.
 He/she is also familiar with campus buildings and locations.
-Protective Services Mobile Units carry equipment and supplies which may be needed to handle many situations of this type, including first aid kits.
-Portable defibrillators have been added for use by Response Officer – EMTs who are trained in their use.
+Protective Services’ Mobile Units carry equipment and supplies that may be needed to handle many situations of this type, including first-aid kits.
+Portable defibrillators and Narcan have been added for use by Response Officer – EMTs, who are trained in their use.

 Employee injury reporting

-If an employee tells you he/she was injured while performing his/her job job, you should fill out a Washington University Report of Injury or Illness form as soon as possible and submit to the Insurance Department at 314-935-9795.
+If an employee tells you he/she was injured while performing his/her job job, you should fill out a Washington University Report of Injury or Illness form, as soon as possible, and submit it to the Insurance Department, 314-935-9795.

 Traumatic or life-threatening injury

-If the employee needs medical care for a traumatic or life-threatening injury, the Charles F. Knight Emergency and Trauma Center is the authorized treatment facility.
+If an employee needs medical care for a traumatic or life-threatening injury, the Charles F. Knight Emergency and Trauma Center at Barnes-Jewish Hospital is the authorized treatment facility.

 Non life-threatening injury

-For all other injuries, contact the Insurance Department at 314-935-5627.
-Authorization will be given for treatment at BarnesCare Corporate Health Services at 5000 Manchester Road.
+For all other injuries, contact the Insurance Department, 314-935-5627.
+Authorization will be given for treatment at BarnesCare at 5000 Manchester Road.

 Upon being informed of a non-life threatening injury, the supervisor should complete the form as found on the Washington University Office of Insurance and Risk Management website.

-After the form has been completed and the Insurance Office has given authorization for treatment at the BarnesCare facility, the Supervisor or the Employee may contact Protective Services at 314-362-4357 to request transport to BarnesCare.
+After the form has been completed and the Insurance Office has given authorization for treatment at the BarnesCare facility, the supervisor or the employee may contact Protective Services, 314-362-4357, to request transport to BarnesCare.
 BarnesCare sees patients who have work related injuries.
-Non-work related injuries and illness should be handled through the employee at the location of their choosing.
-The employee is responsible for financial costs incurred for injuries and illness that occur off campus, and that are not related to their duties while working for the University.
+Non-work related injuries and illnesses should be handled by the employee at the location of his/her choosing.
+The employee is responsible for the financial costs incurred for injuries and illnesses that occur off-campus and that are not related to their duties while working for the University.